matej/homebridge-nilan/README.md

 This plugin supports [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x).
 You can use the web interface to configure all settings.

 Alternatively you can enable the plugin manually in [config.json](https://github.com/homebridge/homebridge/wiki/Homebridge-Config-JSON-Explained).
+Here's an example entry in the platforms array:

 ```json
 "platforms": [